Curiosity and Compassion, and a Calling to Match

 Our students travel across the world where they conduct important research, use the universal language of music to connect with others, and assist doctors, farmers, and others during service learning trips.
 We welcome visiting scholars and students from 38 states in the U.S. and 36 countries around the world, and these students inform, educate, and expand the worldview of all of us who live and learn together.

-Enjoy these stories—four of hundreds that happen every year—of students who are, at the same time, of Juniata and of the world and who go on to live lives of purpose and consequence.
+Enjoy these stories—eight of hundreds that happen every year—of students who are, at the same time, of Juniata and of the world and who go on to live lives of purpose and consequence.